-Part I: TREO 401, either TREO 402 or TREO 403, and two other courses chosen from TREO 404-480.
-With the permission of the Head of School, one course may be chosen from the Honours schedule for Maori and Indigenous Studies or from another subject.
+Part 1: TREO 401, and three courses chosen from TREO 402-480.
+With the permission of the Head of School, one course may be chosen from the Honours schedule for Maori and Indigenous Studies or another subject.

 Part II: A thesis (TREO 690)